miso-lims/miso-lims/docs/user_manual/boxes.md

 option available.

 To scan a box, first open the box scanner software on the computer (outside of MISO).
 Then, go to the Edit Box page by clicking the box name in the Boxes list page.
-The Contents section header has an Options menu on the far right of the header; hover over it to reveal the menu, and click "Scan with \<scanner-name\>", where
+The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Scan with \<scanner-name\>", where
 \<scanner-name\> is a box scanner that your MISO is configured for.
 If "Scan with \<scanner-name\>" is not visible in the list, your box may not be scannable or MISO may not be configured to use this box scanner.